tejasbangera/Udacity-Azure-ML-project1/README.md

 ## Overview

-This project is first part of the Udacity Azure ML Nanodegree.
+This project is a part of the Udacity Azure ML Nanodegree.
 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.